champagnealexandre/alexandrechampagne.io/content/publications/index.md

   image: ""
 ---

-## Cooperation and critical phenomena
+## Journal articles

-- Champagne-Ruel, A., Charbonneau, P., 2021.
+- **Champagne-Ruel, A.**, Charbonneau, P., 2021.
 Cooperation emerges from stochasticity in the prebiotic world. (*in preparation*)

-## Condensed matter

 - Gelin, S., **Champagne-Ruel, A.**, Mousseau, N., 2020.
 Enthalpy-entropy compensation of atomic diffusion originates from softening of low frequency phonons.
 Nature Communications 11, 3977. https://doi.org/10.1038/s41467-020-17812-2

+## Talks

+- Criticality in an artificial evolutionary ecosystem, 2019.
+Centre for Research in Astrophysics of Quebec annual meeting.  (*in french*)

+## Posters

+- Self-organized criticality: a prelude to avalanche models of solar flares, 2019.
+Space Climate 7 Symposium: The Future of Solar Activity.